thoughtspot/thoughtspot.github.io/pages/admin/setup/LDAP_config_openLDAP.md

 ---
 title: [Configure OpenLDAP]
-tags: [formatting]
+tags: [Security_SAML_LDAP_AD, SysAdm_tscli_Config]
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
+summary: "Use this procedure to set up integration with LDAP using OpenLDAP."
 sidebar: mydoc_sidebar
 ---
-Use this procedure to set up integration with LDAP using OpenLDAP.

 Before configuring OpenLDAP, you will need this information:

 -   URL to connect to OpenLDAP